Substance Use Disorders: Hub and Spoke Health Home Pilot Program

 CSAT recommended that Wisconsin adopt a hub-and-spoke model similar to Vermont’s, which had helped increase treatment capacity for opioid use disorder to the highest level in the United States.
 Wisconsin’s model builds on that approach by coordinating care for all substance use disorders.

-This approach aims to address some of the biggest challenges facing Wisconsin’s SUD treatment system.
-Goals include improving access to specialty treatment in rural areas; integrating services between SUD treatment providers and other health care professionals; and promoting patient engagement through the entire care process.
+This approach aims to address some of the biggest challenges facing Wisconsin’s substance use disorder treatment system.
+Goals include improving access to specialty treatment in rural areas; integrating services between substance use disorder treatment providers and other health care professionals; and promoting patient engagement through the entire care process.